-SMPTE Standards Community Members attending the December 2017 meetings at Arista Networks in Santa Clara
+SMPTE Standards Community Members at the March 2018 meetings at SMPTE Headquarters in White Plains

 SMPTE has more than 100 Technical Committees (TC's) and other groups working virtually on a myriad of technical topics to create, approve, revise and remove Standards for the industry.
 Each year, usually quarterly, the Standards Community meets in week-long TC Meetings to report on progress and to move forward with Standards work that is more easily accomplished in face-to-face meetings.

 The Standards Quarterly Report summarizes the current progress of SMPTE Technology Committees that are working to create, approve, revise, and remove standards for the industry.

 - Members who participate actively in the Standards Community, and need a quick reference source.

 - Members who participate and were unable to attend a particular TC meeting.

 - Members who follow what is happening in the Standards Community to identify key issues.